abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 The Curry-Howard isomorphism
 ---

-Programmers might find the definition of the BHK interpretation interesting for other reason - it is very similar to a definition of a programming language: propositions are *types*, the *implies* operations are *functions*, *and* operations are composite types (objects), and *or* operations are *sum types* (which are currently not supported in most programming languages, but that's a separate topic.)
+Programmers might find the definition of the BHK interpretation interesting for other reason - it is very similar to a definition of a programming language: propositions are *types*, the *implies* operations are *functions*, *and* operations are composite types (objects), and *or* operations are *sum types* (which are currently not supported in most programming languages, but that's a separate topic).
 Finally a proof of a given proposition is represented by a value of the corresponding type.
 ![Logic as a programming language](../05_logic/logic_curry.svg)

 This similarity is known as the *Curry-Howard isomorphism*.